Theory of Operation

 :

-// write data in accelerometer buffer with timeslot from RTOS kernel.
+// write data in accelerometer buffer with a timeslot from the RTOS kernel.

 timeslot = osKernelGetTickCount();